SEEK ART SCHOOL

 “You are all individuals.” announces Brian in The Life of Brian, “I’m not.” replies one of his disciples.
 Developing your own visual language comes with time because you need to find out what you want to say.
 Seek can help you do that.
 It can guide, nurture and challenge and help you look deeper with what you say and how you say it.

 NB.
-There are no classes over the school half term break.
+Excluding Bank Holiday Friday 8th May 2020 and no classes over the school half term breaks.

 SEEK ART SCHOOL